 Another great family favourite is the Loch Katrine Cycle Path where you can head out to enjoy the whole day on a traffic-free tarmaced path cycle along the full north shore route, enjoying coffee or lunch at Stronachlachar, then either jumping onto an adventurous circular route for the keen ones, or perhaps returning on the original route, or booking a return journey on the the Steamship Sir Walter Scott from Stronachlachar pier back to your starting point.
 So many options!

 For mountain bikers there are several areas of forest tracks in the Carron Valley near Stirling and also at David Marshall Lodge and in the Queen Elizabeth Forest Park by Aberfoyle with exciting new gravel bike and mountain biking routes opening up as part of #Gravelfoyle.
 This is also where you'll find the renowned Dukes Pass hill climb, a challenge for all aspiring Kings and Queens of the Mountain.

-Cycle hire is available at Killearn, Helensburgh, Aberfoyle and Loch Katrine (including ebikes, trailers and tag alongs) and there are local cycle shops who can help with accessories, repair and maintenance.
+Cycle hire is available at Aberfoyle and Loch Katrine (including ebikes, trailers and tag alongs) and there are local cycle shops who can help with accessories, repair and maintenance.